-- For small sample sizes the χ2 test is too likely to reject the null hypothesis (it tends to spot differences where none really exist). - A continuity correction can be made to allow for this. - Two conditions have to be met: - All expected frequencies must be greater than 1 - 80% of observed frequencies must be greater than 5 o.5 = Yates correction
+- For small sample sizes the χ2 test is too likely to reject the null hypothesis (it tends to spot differences where none really exist). - A continuity correction can be made to allow for this. - Two conditions have to be met: - All expected frequencies must be greater than 1 - 80% of observed frequencies must be greater than 5 or contract of the second second correction